theodric/cpu-history/README.md

 - Saving preferences is entirely disabled because it kept corrupting itself
 - 50+ deprecation warnings etc. inside Xcode-- but nothing that stops it from building and running!

 I provide a binary here in `binary/CPU History aarch64.zip` that probably won't work for you because I refuse to pay Apple €99/year for a dev account so they can sign binaries I'm giving away for free to 0 interested people.
+Perhaps you can whitelist it with Gatekeeper.
+Good luck with that.

 More than likely you'll need to clone this repo, then open the `source/CPU History.xcodeproj` file in Xcode, and build the project (navigate to Product -> Build, or mash ⌘ + B).
 As long as it builds, you can just ignore all the warnings.
 The compiled application will be in `/Users/YOURUSERNAME/Library/Developer/Xcode/DerivedData/CPU_History-somethingsomethingsomething/Build/Products/Development/CPU History.app`.
 Move it to `/Applications` and run it.